-Transmitted black pixels correspond to zero voltage being applied to the liquid crystal cell, while transmitted white pixels correspond to the maximum voltage being applied.
+Transmitted white pixels [grey value 255] correspond to zero cell voltage, while transmitted black pixels correspond to the maximum cell voltage.

 Properties of the SDE1024 SLM

 Liquid crystals are rod-like molecules that occupy a state in-between liquids and solids.